Simplicity of the automorphism group of fields with operators: Automorphisms of -tame models

-We will show in \ref{T:main} that every automorphism $\nu$ of $\UU$ fixing $\cl(\emptyset)$ can be written as for suitable automorphisms $f_1,\ldots, f_4$.
-This will in particular show that the group of automorphisms of $\UU$ fixing $\cl(\emptyset)$ is simple modulo the normal subgroup of bounded automorphisms fixing $\cl(\emptyset)$.
-This process will be done by a chain of approximations of $\nu$ to smaller substructures of dimension strictly less than $\kappa$.
+We will show in \ref{T:main} that every automorphism $\nu$ of $\UU$ fixing $\cl(\paraset)$ can be written as for suitable automorphisms $f_1,\ldots, f_4$.
+This will be done by a chain of approximations of $\nu$ to smaller substructures in the class $\clS$.

 If the partial isomorphism $g$ extends the partial isomorphism $f$, we will denote it by $f\subset g$.
 For the back-and-forth process to describe $\nu$ as a product of conjugates of $\tau$ and $\tau\inv$, we will need the following central result.